 - Black pepper to taste

-Add potatoes, carrots, thyme and ham hock.
-Cover and cook at a low boil for 3 – 5 more hours (slow cooker: 4 - 6 hours on low), stirring occasionally and checking for desired consistency; add hot water as needed.
+SLOW SIMMER ON THE STOVE Add potatoes, carrots, thyme, ham hock or hank shank, salt and pepper.
+Cover and simmer for 3 – 5 more hours, stirring occasionally and checking for desired consistency.
+If it gets too thick, add hot water; if it seems too thin, remove the cover.
 The soup is done when the beans are soft.

-Remove ham hock and shred any meat into the soup, discarding the fat.
-Season to taste.
+SERVE Remove ham hock and shred any meat into the soup, discarding the fat.
+Taste and adjust the seasoning.

 More Scandinavian Recipes